-5 ways that digital connectivity can adversely impact our brains, relationships, and humanity:
+Following are some of the ways in which excessive digital connectivity has already been shown to adversely impact our brains, relationships, and humanity.

 “any online-related, compulsive behavior which interferes with normal living and causes severe stress on family, friends, loved ones, and one’s work environment.”

-“In 2014, the first Internet Congress on Internet Addiction Disorders was held in Milan showing that Korea is the leader [and] has established the first comprehensive, national prevention and re-education program for Screen Addictions.
+In 2014, the first Internet Congress on Internet Addiction Disorders was held in Milan showing that Korea is the leader [and] has established the first comprehensive, national prevention and re-education program for Screen Addictions.
 China and Japan utilize inpatient care with Internet fasting camps.
 Australia developed the first inpatient adolescent treatment program.
 Italy has inpatient centers in Milan and Rome.
 France uses early education in schools and in the U.S., Internet Gaming Addiction is now listed in Section 3 of the DSM-5.
-In 2013, Dr. Young founded the first inpatient Internet Addiction Treatment and Recovery Center at the Bradford Regional Medical Center in Bradford, Pa under the supervision of a multidisciplinary clinical team for adults 18 years and over.”
+In 2013, Dr. Young founded the first inpatient Internet Addiction Treatment and Recovery Center at the Bradford Regional Medical Center in Bradford, Pa under the supervision of a multidisciplinary clinical team for adults 18 years and over.

-Dr. Alter, associate professor at the Stern School of Business at New York University and author of “Irresistible:The Rise of Addictive Technology and the Business of Keeping Us Hooked,” stated in recent NY Times interview on digital addiction:
+Dr. Alter, associate professor at the Stern School of Business at New York University and author of Irresistible:The Rise of Addictive Technology and the Business of Keeping Us Hooked, stated in recent NY Times interview on digital addiction:

 For the book, I spoke with a young man who sat in front of his computer playing a video game for 45 consecutive days!
 The compulsive playing had destroyed the rest of his life.
 He ended up at a rehabilitation clinic in Washington State, reSTART, where they specialize in treating young people with gaming dependencies.

-“We’ve got to make face-to-face time sacred, and we have to bring back the saying we used to hear all the time, and now never hear, ‘Look at me when I talk to you.’”
+We’ve got to make face-to-face time sacred, and we have to bring back the saying we used to hear all the time, and now never hear, ‘Look at me when I talk to you.’

 PHYSIOLOGIC CHANGES TO THE BRAIN:

 Internet addiction alters the volume of the brain.
 The brain changes are similar to those produced by alcohol and cocaine addiction.
-IAD shrinks the brain’s gray and white matter fibers which results in changes to emotional processing and brain functioning.”
+IAD shrinks the brain’s gray and white matter fibers which results in changes to emotional processing and brain functioning.

-“Gray matter atrophy: Multiple studies have shown atrophy (shrinkage or loss of tissue volume) in gray matter areas (where “processing” occurs) in Internet/gaming addiction (Zhou 2011, Yuan 2011, Weng 2013, and Weng 2012).
+Gray matter atrophy: Multiple studies have shown atrophy (shrinkage or loss of tissue volume) in gray matter areas (where “processing” occurs) in Internet/gaming addiction (Zhou 2011, Yuan 2011, Weng 2013, and Weng 2012).
 Areas affected included the important frontal lobe, which governs executive functions, such as planning, prioritizing, organizing, and impulse control (“getting stuff done”).
 Volume loss was also seen in the striatum, which is involved in reward pathways and the suppression of socially unacceptable impulses.
 A finding of particular concern was damage to an area known is the insula, which is involved in our capacity to develop empathy and compassion for others and our ability to integrate physical signals with emotion.
 Aside from the obvious link to violent behavior, these skills dictate the depth and quality of personal relationships.

 Dr. Dunckley goes on to describe how the white matter of our brains is compromised as well by Internet Addiction:

-“Research has also demonstrated loss of integrity to the brain’s white matter (Lin 2012, Yuan 2011, Hong 2013 and Weng 2013).
+Research has also demonstrated loss of integrity to the brain’s white matter (Lin 2012, Yuan 2011, Hong 2013 and Weng 2013).
 ‘Spotty’ white matter translates into loss of communication within the brain, including connections to and from various lobes of the same hemisphere, links between the right and left hemispheres, and paths between higher (cognitive) and lower (emotional and survival) brain centers.
 White matter also connects networks from the brain to the body and vice versa.
-Interrupted connections may slow down signals, ‘short--circuit’ them, or cause them to be erratic (‘misfire’).”
+Interrupted connections may slow down signals, ‘short--circuit’ them, or cause them to be erratic (‘misfire’).

-3. DISTRACTION AND MULTITASKING:
+SHALLOW THINKING AND MULTITASKING:

 “In a surprising twist, relentless connection leads to a new solitude.
 We turn to new technology to fill the void, but as technology ramps up, our emotional lives ramp down.”

 IMPAIRMENT OF SOCIAL SKILLS:

-There is mounting evidence that excessive online communication hinders the development of social skills has become so prevalent that social skills classes for the real world are now being offered to young people at universities.
-MIT students can opt to enroll in Charm School to better hone their social skills such as how to make a good first impression, the mechanics of tying a bow tie,and the angle at which silverware should be placed on a plate when finished eating.
-The University of Iowa offers a course in dinner etiquette, and Boston College has a course that teaches how to ask someone out on a date.
+Lack of social skills has become so prevalent that social skills classes are now being offered at universities.
+MIT students can now enroll in Charm School to better hone their social skills such as how to make a good first impression, the mechanics of tying a bow tie,and the angle at which silverware should be placed on a plate when done eating.
+The University of Iowa offers a course in dinner etiquette, and students at Boston College can enroll in a course that teaches how to ask someone out on a date.

 A recent Washington Post article, How millions of kids are being shaped by know-it-all voice assistants, quotes Sandra Calvert, a Georgetown University psychologist and director of the Children’s Digital Media Center:

-“How they react and treat this nonhuman entity is, to me, the biggest question….And how does that subsequently affect family dynamics and social interactions with other people?”
+How they react and treat this nonhuman entity is, to me, the biggest question….And how does that subsequently affect family dynamics and social interactions with other people?

 Does social-media help or hinder connection between people?

-In connecting more and more online, are we are losing our ability for genuine connection and understanding of one another?
+In connecting more and more online, are we are losing our ability for genuine connection with, and understanding of one another?
 A UCLA psychology study suggests this might be the case.
 According to writer Stuart Wolpert,

-“UCLA scientists found that sixth-graders who went five days without even glancing at a smartphone, television or other digital screen did substantially better at reading human emotions than sixth-graders from the same school who continued to spend hours each day looking at their electronic devices.”
+UCLA scientists found that sixth-graders who went five days without even glancing at a smartphone, television or other digital screen did substantially better at reading human emotions than sixth-graders from the same school who continued to spend hours each day looking at their electronic devices.

 But there’s also another side to the story.
-When getting to know someone for the first time, many people feel, to some degree or another, shyness or “dis- ease” — At the same time, we also have a deep instinctual longing to connect with one another.
-Social media offers the perfect platform to balance these conflicting tendencies.
+When getting to know someone for the first time, many people instinctively feel, to some degree or another, shyness or “dis- ease.”
+At the same time, we also have a deep instinctual longing to connect with one another.
+Social media offers the perfect platform to balance these conflicting human traits.
 As Sherry Turkle notes in her 2012 New York Times Op Ed piece, “In the silence of connection, people are comforted by being in touch with a lot of people — carefully kept at bay.”

 Josh Chiles is shy.
 In a gathering of unfamiliar people, he often waits for someone, anyone, to ask him a question or make small talk.
 At a party, bar or restaurant, “I just sit there, hoping someone will talk to me,’ he said.
 ‘I wait.”
 But on Facebook, the 32-year-old Woodbridge resident is Mr. Personality.
 He constantly refreshes his status, comments on others’ updates, posts pictures, makes jokes and registers his likes.
 More important, when he sees his digital connections in person, he said, his shyness often disappears.
-“There is no doubt that Facebook has improved my life in building relationships with other people, Chiles said.”
+“There is no doubt that Facebook has improved my life in building relationships with other people.”

-“The new device, named ‘EQ-Radio,’ is 87 percent accurate at detecting whether a person is excited, happy, angry or sad—all without on-body sensors or facial-recognition software.”
+The new device, named ‘EQ-Radio,’ is 87 percent accurate at detecting whether a person is excited, happy, angry or sad—all without on-body sensors or facial-recognition software.